need4swede/wiki-go/data/documents/browsing/widgets/document.md

 ---
-order: 20
+order: 30
 ---

-# Widgets on iPhone & iPad
+# Widgets

 Neptune provides one configurable widget for the iPhone and iPad Home Screen and Lock Screen.
-Every widget instance independently opens a standard Neptune Page, shows a dynamic Section, or uses one of your [native Pins](/ios/pins).
+Every widget instance independently opens a standard Neptune Page, shows a dynamic Section, or uses one of your [native Pins](/library/shortcuts).

-These conventional widgets are separate from the iPhone-only Compass [Live Activity](/ios/live-activity).
+These conventional widgets are separate from the iPhone-only Compass [Live Activity](/browsing/navigation/compass/live-activity).

 ## Supported Sizes